1100 13th Street, NW, Suite 750Washington, DC 20005202.887.6400Customer Service: 800.544.0155

 Do you feel as if you’ll be in debt forever?
 You’re not alone.
-According to a survey commissioned by CreditCards.com, 13% of Americans say they’ll never pay off all their loans, and another 8% say they won’t pay off what they owe until they’re at least 71 years old.
-That’s a discouragingly large number of people who consider themselves stuck in debt with no way out.
+According to a 2019 survey by CreditCards.com, 25% of Americans with debt say they’ll never be able to pay off all of the money they owe.
+That’s a discouragingly large number of people who expect to carry their debt to the grave.

 If you’re in this situation, step back, set aside the despair and ask yourself how you got here in the first place.
 Here are 10 common reasons people fall deep into debt and can’t get out of it.
 Identify the reasons that apply to you, then formulate a plan using our effective strategies to conquer the root causes of your debt.

-Jeff Rose, a certified financial planner and founder of the Good Financial Cents blog, says that when new clients come to him struggling with their finances, many have no idea how much debt they actually have.
-As a result, they have no idea how long it will take to pay it off and don’t realize how their debt is preventing them from reaching certain financial goals, such as early retirement, he says.
+Jeff Rose, a certified financial planner and founder of the Good Financial Cents blog, told Kiplinger that when new clients come to him struggling with their finances, many have no idea how much debt they actually have.
+A recent U.S. News survey backed up Rose's observation: 21% of poll respondents weren't even sure if they were carrying credit card debt at all.
+As a result, Rose says, they have no idea how long it will take to pay off debt and don’t realize how debt is preventing them from reaching certain financial goals, such as early retirement.
 If you don’t take the time to figure out how much you owe, you can’t make a plan to tackle your debt.

 Start by making a list of your debts and choosing one debt to pay off first—preferably the one with the highest interest rate.
-See Why Your Credit Card Debt Won’t Die for more on why this approach works.
+See Wipe Out Debt, One Step at a Time for more on why this approach works.
 Find room in your budget to boost your monthly debt payments by eliminating unnecessary expenses.
-If you need help creating a debt-payoff plan, you can use a free service such as ReadyForZero.

 Making minimum payments each month is a guaranteed way to be stuck in debt much longer than necessary.
 For example, if you have a $5,000 balance on a credit card with a 15% annual percentage rate and make a minimum monthly payment of just 2% of the balance, it will take you more than 27 years to pay off what you owe, according to a Bankrate credit card calculator.
 Plus, your total payments with interest over that time will amount to $12,518—2.5 times what you originally charged to the card.